 Each individual’s communication needs are unique, and a speech therapist can assist in finding the appropriate AAC (or combination of AACs) that will best facilitate communication.

 Treatment and Education of Autistic and Related Communication Handicapped Children

 The TEACCH model is used to help children with autism achieve positive results with their social and maladaptive behaviors.
 It uses an environment that is structured and organized at all times.
 In addition, activities are predictably sequenced and visually organized to enhance the environment for the child.
 Children proceed to practice activities and skills in a specific fashion.
 Outcomes are more positive when the parents are taught to use a similar method at home.

 Related Resource: Top 10 Best Applied Behavior Analysis Online Programs

-Overall, behavior therapy for individuals with autism varies widely among therapists.
-Different types of therapies work better for each child and finding the right protocol for each child is the key to success.
+Overall, autism behavior therapies vary widely based on the needs of the individual.
+Different types of therapies work better for each person and finding the right protocol is the key to success.